 9. Think root to stem.

 Stop tossing those carrot tops or cauliflower stems!
-The former make a brilliant pesto, while the latter can be steamed and smashed into a mashed potato–like side.
+The former make a brilliant pesto opens in a new tab, while the latter can be steamed and smashed into a mashed potato–like side opens in a new tab.
 Broccoli stalks are spectacular spiralized, too.
+Looking for more ways to get scrappy?
+Check out our guide to using food scraps for plenty of ideas and recipes.

 10. Give leftovers new life.